McKlay/research-starter-handbook/docs/chapter3.md

 Many students believe choosing a thesis topic is about finding a “cool idea.”
 But in reality, the best topics are often born from **constraints**—your time, tools, interests, goals, and the world you’re trying to impact.

+It’s easy to get caught up in the excitement of new technologies or trending fields.
+But the reality is that every research project faces limits—deadlines, available data, institutional support, and your own energy.
+The most successful theses are those that work within these boundaries, turning constraints into creative opportunities.
+By understanding what’s possible, you can avoid frustration and set yourself up for a rewarding experience.

 This chapter will help you move from a vague interest to a concrete, researchable topic.
 We’ll break down how to balance feasibility, relevance, and personal alignment—so you can choose a direction that’s both **doable** and **worth doing**.

 ---